We will be continually updating this website page as the situation evolves and more resources become available.

 Please click here for Return to Sport news stories.

-- Physical Distancing: Provincial guidelines now require sport participants to maintain 10 feet (3 metres) of physical distance during sport.
+- Physical Distancing: Provincial guidelines currently require sport participants to maintain 10 feet (3 metres) of physical distance during sport training.
 While you're not doing sport, 6 feet (2 metres) is still appropriate - video example here.

 - Proper Hand Washing